At Parkfield, we love to read!

 Love to Read

 The children are assessed regularly and placed into groups where their learning needs can be met.
-They learn a range of sounds to read speedily and this is then applied when reading words and sentences in books.
-They can then use this phonic knowledge in their early writing.
-They will learn how to read a book with the teacher and then take a copy of a book that they have been taught home, to read to their parents/carer.
+Children learn to read a range of sounds speedily and this skill is then applied when reading words and sentences in books.
+Children will read a book together as a group and then take this book home to read to an adult.
 They will also take a 'book bag book' home to read which is unseen by the child, but has decodable words that they are able to read.
-Furthermore, they will take home a 'love of reading' library book home to share and enjoy with an adult.
-This book can also be read to the child.
-All books are changed weekly.
+Furthermore, they will take home a 'love to read' library book home to share and enjoy with an adult.
+Most books are changed weekly.

 Children will also have individual reading books that are appropriate for their level labelled with a 'ZPD' number which they are encouraged to take home and read each day.
 When your child has read, the parent or the child can record this in their home/school reading record.
-The children will also be listened to individually once per week by an adult in school.
-These books are part of our 'Accelerated Reader/Myon' programme which also has a wealth of texts online.
+The children will also be listened to individually at leat once per week by an adult in school.
+These books are part of our Accelerated Reader programme which also has a wealth of texts online.